rabobank-nederland/omnikassa-dotnet-sdk/README.md

 * Extended SDK to allow the iDEAL issuer to be passed in the order announcement.
 * Extended SDK to allow the payment result page (also known as the 'thank-you' oage) to be skipped in the payment process.
 * Extended SDK to allow the name of the customer to be passed in the order announcement.
-* Added support for PHP 8.0.
+* Added support for .NET 5.
-* Updated some dependencies to recent versions.